kblomqvist/yasha/README.md

 $ yasha foo.jinja --conf foo.toml
 ```

-And finally if configuration file shouldn't be used in spite of its existence, ``--no-conf`` can be used.
+Finally if the configuration file shouldn't be used in spite of its existence, ``--no-conf`` can be used.

 ## Configuration file sharing